Home

 Jesus teaches us about East and West

 Jesus Christ from Nazareth established His Church and said, "The gates of hell shall not prevail" is a promise from Jesus in Matthew 16:18, guaranteeing that his Church will endure and ultimate victory over evil is certain.
-We are teaching priests about the Eastern Rite Divine Liturgy and this is wonderful way for the West to learn about the East.

 If you are a priest in the Roman Rite, this is an opportunity for you to learn about the Eastern Rites and we show you how to offer the Divine Liturgy and teach about all of the Eastern Rite Sacraments which the Roman Catholic Church accepts as valid.
 The Eastern Rite bishops and priests are equal to the Roman Rite clergy.
 We will reach out to your ordinary to receive the necessary permission to teach you about the East.

-The Holy Father, Pope Leo XIV and His All Holiness Bartholomeus are working on uniting East and West.
+The Holy Father, Pope Leo XIV and His All-Holiness Bartholomeus are working on uniting East and West.
 The more the parish priest knows about the East and shares it with his parishioners, the more support the Shepherds have in working for unity.
 If the Church unites it will take the whole Church to make it possible with the Holy Spirit.

 Two portraits of a pope in traditional papal attire, one in color and one in black and white.

-Archbishop Fulton J. Sheen - Bi-Ritual
+Archbishop Fulton J. Sheen

 Archbishop Fulton J. Sheen was indeed bi‑ritual, meaning he held faculties to celebrate liturgy in both the Latin Rite (the Roman Rite) and in the Eastern Rite of the Melkite Greek Catholic Church.